solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 A chronological arrangement brings out interesting features.
 Eozoon* lithomorphs are mostly Precambrian.
 Archaeocyathidae are characteristic of Cambrian rocks; Stromatoporoids of Ordovician, Silurian and Devonian, a few also (_fide_ Gürich and Dupont) occur in the Carboniferous; Receptaculitidae in the Silurian and Devonian chiefly; _Cyclocrinus_ Silurian; Spongiostromids in the Carboniferous, etc. Further, palaeontologists find these lithomorphs to be useful indicators of horizons.
 The fact of their not being organisms will not destroy, though it may somewhat diminish, their value in these respects.
 Just as an art-expert knows the period of a work of art by its style, so a palaeontologist may learn much from the "style" of a lithomorph.

+*) Eozoon is doubtfully included as a lithomorph, for it is a lump of limestone with silicatic layers.
+The limestone itself is not lithomorphic.

 An attempt to arrange lithomorphs according to shape and pattern will at least afford an order of description for the present occasion, and may perhaps serve as a basis for future discussion.

 The first of the two following chapters will be devoted to Stromatoporoids on account of the historical interest of these objects, and the second to a very brief account of the rest of the lithomorphs mentioned in the classification.